intarchboard/draft-data-minimization-principle/draft-arkko-iab-data-minimization-principle.md

 a participant if it is not necessary for the expected role of that participant.

+Specifically, {{RFC6973}} says "Limiting the data collected by protocol elements to only what is necessary (collection limitation)".
+But when there are potentially conflicting interests among the protocol participants, expecting a participant to limit its data collection itself seems insufficient.
+What we need to do is to not even give that that participant the information.
+Interviewing the authors of the RFC, this what the intent of the text was, but the text isn't explicit about it.

 {{RFC6973}} further discuss identifiability, i.e., the use of various types of identifiers. {{RFC6973}} also provides a questionnaire that protocol designers can use to further analyse the impact of their